 Change RAM and CPU

-You can edit your resources (RAM and CPU) through the Autoscaling tab in Client settings.
-You can select when the resources will scale up depending on number of users you define. if none of the offered options work for you or if you're on Starter plan and therefore don't have access to modify autoscaling, you can disable the autoscaling completely and set up the resources manually as described below.
+You can edit your resources (RAM and CPU) on your session host instances through the Autoscaling section in Collection pools module.
+You can select when the resources will scale up depending on number of users you define.
+If the default resource configuration doesn't work for you, you can disable the autoscaling completely and set up the resources manually as described below.

 After disabling the autoscaling you can adjust RAM and CPU selecting a different machine type.
 If none of them is convenient for you, select Custom option to specify the exact amounts of RAM and CPU: